 Are some products more effective than others?
 What should you look out for when choosing a mouthwash for bad breath?

 Most commonly-available mouthwashes can be separated into two categories; those that mask the unpleasant smell of halitosis, and those that specifically treat the root cause of the problem.

-In many cases cheaper mouthwashes are in reality little more than mint-flavoured liquid, designed to cover unpleasant oral odours.
+In many cases, cheaper mouthwashes are, in reality, little more than mint-flavoured liquid, designed to cover unpleasant oral odours.
 For obvious reasons such mouthwashes, while effective in the short term, soon cease to work.
-Some studies suggest that such mouthwashes only tend to offer effective protection for between half an hour and an hour.
+Some studies suggest that these mouthwashes only offer effective protection for between half an hour and an hour.
 With such a mouthwash, therefore, you’ll need to be regularly re-applying it for long-term protection.

 According to one scientific study(7) which examined a range of different mouthwashes, within one to three hours of use “the anti-odour activity is due solely to its anti-microbial action”.

 Some premium mouthwashes offer up to 12 hours of protection, meaning that a twice-daily oral care regimen can offer around-the-clock protection.